-Research on University Archives collections can be conducted at the Special Collections Library located on the second floor of the Margaret I. King Building on the University's main campus.
-The King Building is situated in the northeastern portion of the central campus between Library Drive and Patterson Drive, adjacent to Maxwell Place (the University President's home), and near Rose Street.
+Research on University Archives collections can be conducted at the Special Collections Library located on the second floor of the Margaret I. King Library on the University's main campus.
+The King Library is situated in the northeastern portion of the central campus between Library Drive and Patterson Drive, adjacent to Maxwell Place (the University President's home), and near Rose Street.
 For a map of this campus area and more information, see The University of Kentucky Campus Guide---Margaret I. King Library.

 Research questions should be directed to email@example.com and other UARP questions, including records management inquiries, may be made by contacting UARP at firstname.lastname@example.org.
 UARP staff may also be contacted by mail, telephone, fax, or e-mail.
 Questions about University Records Management may be directed to the Records Manager and questions regarding the donation of historical materials should be directed to the University Archivist.
 For contact information, see General Information.